 Damon B. Akins and William J. Bauer, Jr We Are the Land: A History of Native California (University of California Press, 2021), pp. xi, 358 ISBN: 9780520280496

 The presence of our Indigenous People in the history of California has mostly been slighted or even overlooked altogether.
-This book is a heartfelt attempt to rectify this, with stories told very much from the perspective of the California Indians.
+This book is a heartfelt attempt to rectify this, with stories told very much from the perspective of the California Native Americans.
 Already, we confront the issue of names.
 As our authors put it, ‘Words sit at the center of the contested terrain of cultural sovereignty.’
 Notoriously, ‘Indian’ arose from a geographical mistake, while ‘California’ was dreamt up by the Spanish.
 Still, today, they decide, the collective term can only be California Indians, while ‘the name that Indigenous People have for themselves is often a variant of people’ – for instance, the Round Valley tribes are known as Ukomnom (‘People in the Valley’).

 Two maps, up front, are graphically illustrative of both the complexity and diversity of Indian territoriality in what became the state of California.
 The first map outlines the various tribal areas; the second locates some fifty rancherias and reservations established from the nineteenth century on.
 Today, California Indians speak more than one hundred different languages, ‘making [California] the most linguistically diverse area in North America.’
 Conservative estimates are that at least 310,000 people lived in California before the arrival of the Spanish missions beginning in 1769; in fact, the native population may have been many times that.
 Our two authors – both are professors of history, while Bauer is also a member of the Round Valley Indian Tribes – recount their story from a half-millenium ago to today’s activists.
 The Introduction sets the stage with an account of the campaign, a decade ago, to prevent the bulldozing of a burial site near Vallejo.
 Good civic intentions (the goal was to build a city park) and legal complexities (the primary protestors were the Ohlones who have ‘lived in the Bay Area since their creation,’ but were not a ‘federally recognized tribe’) abound – still, the outcome was positive.
 As the authors detail over some ten chapters, this is a relatively infrequent feature of the relationship of our California Indians with the majority population.